The Renewable Energy Served to You

 Note that this insurance is generally separate from the liability insurance discussed in Missouri’s Net Metering Law and the Net Metering Contract with your electric cooperative.

-Historical industry trends point to annual electricity kWh price increases of 2% or less.
-More importantly, recent industry rate design trends include increasing service availability and demand charges through future years, while flattening and sometimes decreasing kWh charges.
+CMEC rates were unchanged for four years following April 2018.
+The April 2022 rate adjustment resulted in a calculated increase of about 0.5% per year for residential members.
+More importantly, recent industry rate design trends include increasing service availability and demand charges through future years, with sometimes decreasing kWh rates.
 Such rate designs tend to promote stability and equity in power bills paid by consumers.
 However, these trends also increase solar payback times.

 Price escalation plays a large role in figuring out whether and when a 20-25 year lifespan solar installation will pay for itself.
 So, accuracy of annual power bill increase assumptions is very important when evaluating solar.